 7. Alternate Bilateral and Unilateral Exercises

 Alternating between bilateral and unilateral exercises is a great way to add variety to your workout program with improving muscle imbalances and to targeting different muscle groups.
 Bilateral exercises include using both arms and legs at once, whereas unilateral exercises only need the use of one arm or leg.
-You may target different muscle groups and correct any imbalances in your body by performing a bilateral exercise, such as the squat, followed by a unilateral exercise, such as the lunge.
+You may target different muscle groups and correct any imbalances in your body by performing a bilateral exercise, such as the squat, followed by a unilateral exercise, such as the lunge (this is especially true if you perform these exercises with free weights).

 Unilateral exercises are performed with only one limb at a time, unlike bilateral exercises, which are performed with both limbs simultaneously.
 Single-leg squats, lunges, step-ups, and single-arm rows are some examples of unilateral exercises.
 In sports and activities that require moving on one leg, such as sprinting, jumping and cutting, these exercises are helpful in improving balance, stability, and single-leg strength.
 They can also help improve overall muscular symmetry and reduce muscular imbalances.